awsdocs/amazon-transcribe-developer-guide/doc_source/charsets.md

 | ض | 0636 | ی | 06CC |
 | ط | 0637 |   |   |

-You can use the following International Phonetic Alphabet in the `IPA` field of your vocabulary file:
+You can use the following International Phonetic Alphabet in the `IPA` field of your custom vocabulary file:

 | Character | Code | Character | Code |